wyhzhen6/wyhzhen6.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a second-year graduate student at the School of Computer Science and Engineering, Nanyang Technological University, supervised by Professor [Eng Siong Chng](https://scholar.google.com/citations?hl=en&user=FJodrCcAAAAJ).
-Prior to this, I received my B.Eng. degree from University of Science and Technology of China in 2020.
+Prior to this, I received my B.Eng. degree from NanKai University of China in 2024.

 My current research topic is: